OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 INFO: gRPC Server listening on 0.0.0.0:8001
 ```

-This will start the Media Proxy as a container and confirm that build was successful.
-To close it, press `Ctrl+C`
+This will start the Media Proxy as a container and confirm that the build was successful.
+To close it, press `Ctrl+C`.

 ### 2.5.
-Parameters Breakdown and Ports
+Parameters and Ports

 Running the Media Proxy with: